top of page

-There are only children's books at Punggol Regional Library for now, but it is worth visiting the new library to see how grand and beautiful it is.
+The Punggol Regional Library is now fully open and definitely worth visiting to see how grand and beautiful the new library is.

 Popped by the newly-opened Punggol Regional Library on Saturday!
 I was really impressed by how big and spacious the place is.
 All the books at the library are new too but despite that, we didn't borrow many books as the titles we were looking for weren't there.
 Anyhow, the new library is definitely worth checking for its grand structure and lovely children zone.

-The ground level of the library is the early literary zone, so it's where you'll find picture books for the younger ones.
+The ground level of the library is the early literary zone, so it's where you'll find picture books and a tinkering zone for the younger ones.
 Middle grade books are on the second level but there are also Chinese picture books and non-fiction books for younger readers on this floor too.

 Books written by Singapore authors are located at the Singapore and Southeast Asia shelves, so the picture books, middle grade books, fiction and non-fiction books by Singapore authors are all placed in this section.